University Transfer – Environmental Studies

 Competitive Admission Pathway

 VCC students who do not meet the assured admission pathway criteria will be considered for entry to the SFU Environment programs using the existing college transfer criteria for admission (currently 24 credits of transferable work plus meeting the GPA set for that term of admission), plus program-specific requirements.
-Applicants from both pathways must meet the general SFU English language and quantitative admission requirements.
-The required GPA for transfer to other institutions may vary based on transfer agreements with other institutions.

 Option C: SFU Bachelor of Science (BSc) Degree Major: Environmental Science Second-Year